dqian3/autobahn-artifact/README.md

  Blip graphs more difficult to read: Latency over time.

-left number: time?, middle???   right number: latency in seconds?
+left number: start time, end-time.   right number:  (diff) latency in seconds?

+Identify blip start = where latency first spikes.
+This is roughly where we specified it would start, but not exactly because of start up delays (+ averaging creates some noise)

  5.748999834060669,6.148999929428101,0.40000009536743164
 5.786999940872192,6.256999969482422,0.4700000286102295